 - Where we accompany clients on a viewing social distancing rules will apply.

 - Agents can accompany physical viewings and seek to maintain a minimum of 2 metres distance from others wherever possible.
-Where social distancing is not possible and the visit is within an enclosed space, they should consider wearing a face covering in line with government guidance.

 - Where viewings are unaccompanied, we will make sure viewers and homeowners understand how they should conduct themselves.